MerosCrypto/Meros/docs/Protocol/Merit.md

 - Meros allows archiving Transactions who don't have their inputs archived either in a previous Block or the same Block.
 Unmentioned Transactions can be used by Transactions archived in a Block if the unmentioned Transactions are already in the DB.
 - Meros allows archiving Transactions which compete with old Transactions.
+- Meros puts competitors in the first archived TX's Epoch, instead of bringing that TX forward.
 - Meros mints Merit before minting Meros.
 - Meros doesn't check for 0-scores before minting Meros.
 - Meros doesn't support dead Merit.